Arnoglossus imperialis

+Description

-DescriptionArnoglossus imperialis is a flatfish which has a short snout, shorter than diameter of eye.
+Arnoglossus imperialis is a flatfish which has a short snout, shorter than diameter of eye.
 The eyes are separated by a bony ridge with the lower eye slightly in front of the upper eye.
-It has 95-106 rays in its dorsal fin and 74-82 in its anal fin, the males have the second to sixth dorsal fin rays elongated and thickened, in the females and it is the second to fifth.
+It has 95-106 rays in its dorsal fin and 74–82 in its anal fin, the males have the second to sixth dorsal fin rays elongated and thickened, in the females and it is the second to fifth.
 The lateral line has 51-66 scales and curves above the pectoral fin.
 The eyed side is greyish or brownish in colour with dark, irregular blotches; there are some small spots or blotches on the fins and in males there is a distinct black spot on posterior part of pelvic fins; in females, this spot paler and often quite indistinct.
 They grow to around to about 25 cm standard length.

+Distribution

-DistributionArnoglossus imperialis ranges along much of the eastern Atlantic from Scotland south to Nambia, including the Azores.
+Arnoglossus imperialis ranges along much of the eastern Atlantic from Scotland south to Namibia, including the Azores.
 This species is also found in the Mediterranean Sea and the Black Sea.